Reemaalsharif/Saudi-Data-Internship-Readiness-Map/docs/project_notes.md

 - Review the completed roadmap and previous analysis results.
 - Improve the overall project documentation.
 - Prepare the project for the next stage, including dashboard development and final portfolio improvements.

+## Day 28 Progress

+- Reviewed the current progress of the Saudi Data Internship Readiness Map project.
+- Reviewed the completed analysis stages, notebooks, README, and project documentation.
+- Confirmed that the project moved from analyzing Saudi data job requirements into creating a practical career preparation framework.

+- Reviewed the completed certifications and learning progress:
+  - Kaggle Pandas.
+  - Kaggle Data Visualization.
+  - Kaggle Intro to Machine Learning.
+  - Kaggle Intermediate Machine Learning.

+- Reviewed the final Data Career Readiness Roadmap created from the previous project analysis stages.
+- Created a documentation file for the roadmap:
+  - `docs/readiness_roadmap.md`

+- Added the final roadmap documentation including:
+  - Beginner Level.
+  - Intermediate Level.
+  - Career Ready Level.
+  - Data career path mapping.

+- Added visual roadmap outputs to support the project documentation and improve GitHub presentation.
+- Prepared LinkedIn content to present the final roadmap and explain how job market analysis was transformed into a practical learning path.

+## Day 28 Final Review Notes

+The project review showed the progress from collecting and analyzing Saudi data-related job postings to building a structured framework that helps Computer Science students understand the skills and learning steps required for data careers.

+The final roadmap connects the project findings, including technical skills, tools, role categories, and experience requirements, into a practical preparation path.

+This stage helped organize the project outcomes and improve the documentation before moving to the next development phase.

+## Day 28 Documentation Approach

+The documentation updates focused on making the project easier to understand by organizing:

+- Project findings.
+- Required skills and tools.
+- Learning progression.
+- Career path connections.

+The roadmap documentation provides a clear explanation of how the analysis results were converted into actionable learning steps.

+## Day 28 Main Takeaway

+The project progressed from analyzing job market data to creating a practical career readiness framework.

+The main achievement of this stage was transforming separate analysis results into a structured roadmap that can guide students preparing for data-related internships and early-career opportunities.

+## Day 28 Next Steps

+- Start preparing the Power BI dashboard stage.
+- Organize the cleaned dataset for dashboard development.
+- Continue improving project documentation and portfolio presentation.